-Strategy 12c: Partner with nonprofit housing and/or public health organizations to address unhealthy housing issues, particularly in rural and historically underinvested areas.
+Strategy 12d: Partner with nonprofit housing and/or public health organizations to address unhealthy housing issues, particularly in rural and historically underinvested areas.

-Strategy 12d: Working with nonprofit partners, support homeowners and owners of rental properties in completing home energy efficiency upgrades.
+Strategy 12e: Working with nonprofit partners such as the Local Energy Alliance Program, support homeowners, and owners of rental properties and their tenants, in completing home energy efficiency upgrades.

-Strategy 12e: Promote incorporation of energy-efficient design in all new residential development.
+Strategy 12f: Promote incorporation of energy-efficient design in all new residential development.